QUIQQER/QUIQQER/README.md

 - **Looking for an ERP system?** Use QUIQQER + various ERP modules
 - **Building a SaaS solution?** Use QUIQQER + Orders + Invoices + Memberships + Plans

-Over 100 modules are already available and widely used and give you endless possibilities of how you can use QUIQQER.
+Over 100 modules are already available and widely used .
 As the setup can sometimes be complex, we plan to release tutorials and videos in 2025 to help you get started.

 As strong supporters of open source, the core of QUIQQER is free and open source.
 Whether you're looking to build a SaaS, ERP, website, blog, ordering system, store, or MVP, QUIQQER has the tools to support you.